 MD course fee row: Medical students stage sit-in outside VC Khaniya’s office

-May 17, 2018-Medical students staged a sit-in outside the office of Tribhuvan University Vice-chancellor Tirtha Khaniya on Wednesday, demanding that the varsity enforce the fee ceiling for Doctor of Medicine (MD) degree, as decided by the TU Executive Council on March 26.
+Medical students staged a sit-in outside the office of Tribhuvan University Vice-chancellor Tirtha Khaniya on Wednesday, demanding that the varsity enforce the fee ceiling for Doctor of Medicine (MD) degree, as decided by the TU Executive Council on March 26.

 Around 20 students gathered outside VC Khaniya’s office in TU campus, Kirtipur, for nearly two hours before they were admitted inside.

 Dr Gunjan Khadka, one of the protesters, said that VC Khaniya allowed them only a brief moment to listen to their grievances.

 “Once we were admitted inside his office building, we had to wait for another two hours to meet him.
 In a short meeting we had with him, we asked him what the university was doing to address the concerns,” said Dr Khadka.

 The agitating students returned after VC Khaniya assured them that the TU was committed to enforcing the decision taken by the Executive Council.